Gholtes/Image_Segmentation/README.md

-# Image_Segmentation
+# Image Segmentation
-General purpose image segmentation (Tensorflow 2, Keras)
+General purpose image segmentation in Tensorflow 2 and Keras